 Grand Rapids has a large Dutch Reformed community.
 The Christian Reformed Church in North America (CRCNA) has more than 230 congregations in the state with many in Grand Rapids.
 CRCNA followers are largely located in the western region of Michigan where many Dutch immigrants settled.
 The Reformed Church in America (RCA) also has a large following in Grand Rapids.
 Other major congregations in the city include the Protestant Reformed Churches in America, the United Reformed Churches in North America, and the United Methodist Church.

 The Grand Rapids area has been inhabited by many indigenous peoples for thousands of years, including the Hopewell people and the Ottawa, who founded many villages along the river.
-European fur graders and missionaries began building trading posts in the area among the Ottawa people in the 19th century.
+European fur traders and missionaries began building trading posts in the area among the Ottawa people in the 19th century.
 The first permanent European American settler established a missionary in 1825.

 The official founder of Grand Rapids was Louis Campau, who build a blacksmith shop and trading post in the area in 1826.
 In 1831, he purchased 72 acres from the government and named the tract Grand Rapids.
 This original tract is today's downtown business area.
 By 1838, the community was incorporated as a village.
 In 1845, it had a population of 1,510.
 Grand Rapids was incorporated five years later with a population of 2,686.

 In 1880, Grand Rapids became the early center for America's auto industry.
 During the mid-19th century, Grand Rapids also became a major timber center and the largest furniture manufacturing city in the country.
 Grand Rapids was nicknamed the Furniture City, and it's still the leading U.S. city for office furniture manufacturing.